NetApp/eseries-perf-analyzer/README.md

 It is also possible to manually add storage systems using the Web Services Proxy interactive API documentation found at **http://<host\>:8080/devmgr/docs/#/Storage-Systems/new_StorageSystem**.

 Once everything is started, arrays can also be managed through the SANtricity® Unified Manager as described below.
 Note that although they will still be monitored, legacy arrays added through the API/config files will not appear in this manager.
+Use of this manager is briefly described below.
 #### Disk Usage, Data Retention, and Downsampling
 With our data collection we use ~260 KB per drive/volume per day.
 Based on this, you can expect to consume 250-300 GB of storage space for 100 systems for one year.